Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 Cartridge _removed,_ i.e. with the Filter Slot completely empty.
 This should allow you to fully plug the front of the Flexspirator with your hand, making it entirely airtight.
 If you try to inhale or exhale, you should feel _no_ air movement _whatsoever_ through the Flexspirator.
-If you feel air movement, than the integrity check has failed.
+If you feel air movement, then the integrity check has failed.

 The following are illustrations of the basic process of conducting a seal check